RCSch/RCSch/README.md

 - 👋 Hi, I’m @RCSch  //Robin
 - 👀 I’m interested in ...
-Serverside stuff and statistics
+Serverside stuff and statistics.
 - 🌱 I’m currently learning ...
-Sass - and I'm looking into frontend frameworks, but am currently undecided as to wether to go with React or Vue.
+Python.
+Want to get into more app related stuff next.
+Possibly Kotlin.
 - 💞️ I’m looking to collaborate on ... school stuff, at the moment
 - 📫 How to reach me ... throw me an email @ robinschneidermann@gmail.com - I'd be happy to hear from you.